statiagov/gesmew/guides/content/user/promotions.md

 ![Item Total Rule](/images/user/promotions/item_total_rule.jpg)

 You can then set the parameters for this type of rule.
-Specifically, you can establish whether an order's items must be **greater than** or **equal to or greater than** the amount you set.
+Specifically, you can establish whether an inspection's items must be **greater than** or **equal to or greater than** the amount you set.
 Click "Update".

 ***
 To remove a rule from a promotion, click the trash can icon next to it.